8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220515/content.md

 {!! data !!}

-Believe I did the final sell-to-buy rebalancing in the 401k.
-The current values for all three funds are similar.
-I’m going to shift to roughly even distribution across all three after this paycheck.
+Sold more of the large-cap in the 401k to purchase more of the mid-cap.
+The current values for all three funds seem close enough to say that rebalancing is complete.
+After this paycheck I’m going to shift to an even distribution across all three funds.

-This time I didn’t put anything in savings per [my personal budget](/experiences/finances/personal-budget/) to buy a dip.
-I would’ve been able to use 15 percent of the total savings balance to purchase the total United States equity fund.
+I didn’t put money into savings this time.
+The total [.United States](US) stock market fund is down 15 percent, so, I took that along with what I normally would have invested; see per [my personal budget](/experiences/finances/personal-budget/) to buy a dip.

-## Portfolio balance overall
-The portfolio balance, based on individual funds (not the same as allocations used for the list above), is mostly in balance.
-Need more total market and less extended market.
-I'm hoping that over the next couple of paychecks they will be close to the targets; the middle point between the guardrails.
+The portfolio balance, based on individual funds (not the same as allocations used for the list above), is in balance.
+Need more total market and less extended market to get closer to the targets; the middle point between the guardrails.
 Once that happens, we can take a look at the Personal Capital grid and start shifting things; if I don't go in a bit early.

 Right now the grid is about the same as the [previous paycheck](/experiences/finances/paycheck-to-paycheck/20220501/#portfolio-balance-overall).
-A bit heavy on the growth side, and will likely stay that way by the time I get where I want to be with the percentage-based allocations.
+A bit heavy on growth, and will likely stay that way by the time I get where I want to be with the percentage-based allocations for individual funds.
 So, June or July I'll decide whether to introduce the multi-factor fund.

 ## Odd place